kantmn/anker-solix-api/README.md

 The container will run script.py inside on startup

-make sure you have a script like this or similar https://github.com/user-attachments/files/17829418/api_2_prometheus_webservice.txt
+make sure you have a script like this or similar to the script.py in this repo

 you may have to change the paths inside the script to /app to work

+the script above runs a webserver under port 5000

+using http://ip:5000/metrics you can retrieve data from the anker solix api and use this metrics inside prometheus / grafana